-4. Chow down on the local favourite, chorrillana
+4. Chow down on the local favorite, chorrillana

 Valparaíso is home to one of Chile’s finest ‘delicacies’, the chorrillana.
 It’s essentially a heart attack on a plate – but what a delightful heart attack!

-5. Get lost in the winding streets of the Concepción neighbourhood
+5. Get lost in the winding streets of the Concepción neighborhood

-This neighbourhood is a great place to spend an afternoon wandering the streets and checking out the art smothering alleyways and building sides.
+This neighborhood is a great place to spend an afternoon wandering the streets and checking out the art-smothering alleyways and building sides.
 2023 safety update: be careful to not wander beyond the boundaries of Cerro Concepcion and Cerro Alegre due to the increased risk of muggings in Valparaíso.
 Take up-to-date local guidance from your accommodation.

 You can also browse paintings by some talented local artists and this is one of the best areas for shopping in Valparaíso for locally made handicrafts and paintings.